 I asked AG if her father had any interest in homeopathy, and she said no, and added something about hospitals merging.
 But if the Homeopathic Hospital lost its homeopathic flavor, it probably was after this era - see:

+2. Mrs. Ruggles called me up and said she had a message from Miss Hinsdale saying Grace had arrived.
 Miss Hinsdale is Ellen Hinsdale, head of Mount Holyoke's German department.
 Grace is Grace Bacon, who taught German at Mount Holyoke, and who went to France with the Red Cross in the fall of 1918 for about six months.
 Both are on the Non-Family South Hadley folks page on this website.

-Mama Margaret mentioned Grace and Miss Hinsdale in a letter a few days later:
+3. Mama Margaret mentioned Grace and Miss Hinsdale in a letter a few days later:

 Miss Hinsdale and Miss Pierce was among the crowd.
 Miss Hinsdale and Miss Pierce were here last night with their knitting.
 Grace sent a cable gram that she was in France, well and happy.